What Is "The Pursuit Of Perfection"?

 For the second or third generation Lexus owner who has come to expect silky smooth, cocoon-like performance synonymous with the brand, switching this vehicle to "Sport Mode" can be an intense juxtaposition.
 In "Sport Mode", the driver may forget everything that I've just stated about this vehicle.
 The acceleration is quicker, the transmission shifts more aggressive and the suspension more eager to take corners and curves with more reckless abandon.
 It's like poking the bear!

-4. Attracts too much attention013 What Is The Pursuit of Perfection?
+4. Attracts too much attention

 It's interesting how many errands I had to run while in possession of the LS 460 F Sport (I wish I had this car at 16 when my mother always had somewhere for me to go.)
 My wife and kids were eager to plan long trips around town all weekend; and it wasn't hard to convince me to chauffeur them around.
 The only problem was all the stares at the traffic lights and the valet's at the restaurants that insisted on parking the car right up front.
 (They expect a generous tip for that, you know.)